fastify/fastify/docs/Errors.md

 <a name="FST_ERR_LOG_INVALID_DESTINATION"></a>
 #### FST_ERR_LOG_INVALID_DESTINATION

-Logger acceptes either a `'stream'` or a `'file'` as the destination.
+Logger accepts either a `'stream'` or a `'file'` as the destination.

 <a id="FST_ERR_REP_ALREADY_SENT"></a>
 ### FST_ERR_REP_ALREADY_SENT